Ana06/AI/README.md

 # AI

 Several projects for the Artificial Intelligence course, with topics such as Recommender and Rule-based Systems, Ontologies and Natural Language Processing.
 This project was done during a university course (Artificial intelligence) and finished in May 2015.
+Projects, comments and reports are in Spanish.

 ## Natural Language Processing - Prolog

 Natural Language Processing in Prolog.
-The project consists in a personal agenda with a natural language interface.
-If you'd like to use it, you may use [swi-prolog](http://www.swi-prolog.org/) for example.
+The project consists in a personal agenda with a natural language interface in Spanish.
+If you'd like to use it, you may use [swi-prolog](http://www.swi-prolog.org) for example.

 **DiaryReport.pdf** is a report of the project in Spanish.